-- We keep well our spiritual connection to the land. - We honour 'all our relations' (birds, animals, fish, trees, etc.) - We spiritually ponder the seasons of life.
+- We honour 'all our relations' (birds, animals, fish, trees, etc.) - We spiritually ponder the seasons of life.
 The springtime of our earth walk, the summer, the autumn and the winter of our years to that we can express proper gratitude for the blessings given us by Creator.